c3d/xl/doc/HANDBOOK_2-evaluation.md

 ### Declaration phase

+The declaration phase of the program begins as soon as the parsing phase finished.

 During the declaration phase, all declarations are stored in order in the context, so that they appear before any declaration that was already in the context.
 As a result, the new declarations may _shadow_